 Do I need educational counselling for the Weiterbildungszeit?

 Yes, counselling is mandatory before you submit your application.
 The only exemption is for those staying in the same professional field.
+Go in with a concrete programme in mind and the study plan in hand, otherwise the appointment only costs you time.

 Will my distance learning programme be recognised for the Weiterbildungszeit?